Spiriva Respimat (tiotropium bromide inhalation spray) and Spiriva HandiHaler (tiotropium bromide inhalation powder)

-The active ingredient in Spiriva Respimat and Spiriva HandiHaler is tiotropium, a long-acting muscarinic agent (LAMA) or anticholinergic.
+The active ingredient in Spiriva Respimat and Spiriva HandiHaler is tiotropium.
+This is a long-acting muscarinic agent (LAMA), or anticholinergic.1,2

 Spiriva works by relaxing the muscles that surround the airways.
-For people living with COPD, the muscles lining the airways can tighten causing the airways to become too narrow therefore making breathing difficult (bronchospasm).
+For people living with COPD, the muscles lining the airways can tighten.
+This causes the airways to become too narrow, making breathing difficult (bronchospasm).1,2

 - Upper respiratory tract infection